Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

-- Fill your canner with water, covering your jars by about two inches of water or so.
+- Fill your canner with water, covering your jars with about two inches of water or so.

 - Put on the lid and turn the heat to high.
-When your water reaches a rolling boil, turn down the heat a couple notches being careful to maintain the boil.
+When your water reaches a rolling boil, turn down the heat a couple of notches, being careful to maintain the boil.

 - You will know they have sealed if the center of each lid has popped down and pings when you tap it.

-- Label each jar with item name and date, remove the rings, and store in a cool, dry place for up to a year.
+- Label each jar with the item name and date, remove the rings, and store them in a cool, dry place for up to a year.

 I know I frequently say to make each recipe your own and just find a substitution for any missing ingredients in your recipe.
-However, even though cardamom is a lesser known spice that most everyone will likely not have in their pantry, it is crucial in this recipe.
+However, even though cardamom is a lesser-known spice that most everyone will likely not have in their pantry, it is crucial in this recipe.
 This one is worth making the trip to the grocery store to grab.
 Cardamom is the main scent/flavor that makes this jam what it is.
 Although it will still be delicious, without cardamom, it's not going to be spiced vanilla pear jam.
-Trust me, you don't want to substitute this one out.
+Trust me; you don't want to substitute this one.

 © 2018 Victoria Van Ness